love. week ten.

 I’ve found that this not only deepens our friendship and makes it more stable, it actually makes each friendship irreplaceable.
-As long as I liked the things about my friend that made them similar to me, I could always replace that friend with another friend that also bears some similarities.
+As long as I liked the things about my friends that made them similar to me, I could always replace that friend with another friend that also bears some similarities.
 Actually, every one of my friends holds some similarities to myself, and therefore could be interchangeable in that way.
-However, once each of my friendships is no longer centered around myself, but is instead centered around the first him or herself, how could I possibly replace a single one of them?
+However, once each of my friendships is no longer centered around myself, but is instead centered around the other person (or around the 'us'), how could I possibly replace a single one of them?
 There is only one Usher in the world.
 There is only one Shlomo in the world.
 There is only one Paula in the world.

 And so, I started to mull over this idea that I can look at the relationships in my life and consider whether we’ve connected over our sameness (to each other) or because of our difference (from one another).

 And, furthermore, it seems to me that this can be a healthy and natural way of deepening my friendships/relationships.
 If at first I am drawn to another person because of our similarities, I can, over time, learn to relinquish my hold on those similarities and begin to see the other person as they actually are, as another individual person.
 I can stop loving myself as it appears in others, and begin to love others as themselves.